-Part 150 of the Federal Aviation Regulations (FAR) "Airport Noise Compatibility Planning"1 sets forth standards for airport operators to use in documenting noise exposure in the airport environs and establishing programs to minimize noise-related land use incompatibilities.
+14 Code of Federal Regulations Part 150 "Airport Noise Compatibility Planning" sets forth standards for airport operators to use in documenting noise exposure in the airport environs and establishing programs to minimize noise-related land use incompatibilities.
 A formal submission to the Federal Aviation Administration (FAA) under Part 150 includes documentation for two principal elements: (1) Noise Exposure Maps (NEMs) and (2) a Noise Compatibility Program (NCP).

-The City of Burlington, Vermont (the City) conducted its first Part 150 study for Burlington International Airport (BTV)2in 1987-90.
+The City of Burlington, Vermont (the City) conducted its first Part 150 study for Burlington International Airport (BTV) 1in 1987-90.
 The study culminated in submission of two volumes of documentation to the Federal Aviation Administration (FAA): (1) NEM documentation for 1989 and 1993, and (2) a proposed Noise Compatibility Program (NCP).
-The FAA found the NEM in compliance with Part 150 requirements on March 27, 1990, and provided a Record of Approval (ROA) for the NCP on September 21, 1990 (Appendix A).
+2 The FAA found the NEM in compliance with Part 150 requirements on March 27, 1990, and provided a Record of Approval (ROA) for the NCP on September 21, 1990 (Appendix A).
 Most recently, on September 24, 2019, the City submitted a new NEM update for the years 2018 and 2023.
-The FAA found the NEM in compliance with Part 150 requirements on September 20, 2019.4
+The FAA found the NEM in compliance with Part 150 requirements on September 26, 2019.3

 This document presents the updated NCP submission, with noise contours and related documentation for 2018 existing conditions and 2023 forecast conditions.
-The noise contours and other NEM-related information presented in this document are drawn directly, without revision, from the BTV NEM submission accepted by FAA on September 24, 2019.
+The noise contours and other NEM-related information presented in this document are drawn directly, without revision, from the BTV NEM submission accepted by the FAA on September 26, 2019.